Civil Engineer Visa Sponsorship Jobs in Connecticut

 Which companies sponsor visas for civil engineers in Connecticut?

 Engineering and infrastructure consulting firms are the most consistent visa sponsors for civil engineers in Connecticut.
-AECOM, WSP, Jacobs, Kleinfelder, and CDM Smith all maintain Connecticut offices and have histories of sponsoring H-1B workers in civil engineering roles.
+AECOM, WSP, Jacobs, Kleinfelder, and CDM Smith all maintain Connecticut offices and have histories of sponsoring H-1B visa workers in civil engineering roles.
 State transportation contractors working on Connecticut DOT projects also hire internationally, particularly for structural, geotechnical, and traffic engineering positions.

 Which visa types are most common for civil engineer roles in Connecticut?